-YVETTE HEYLIGER is a playwright, producing artist, activist, and author of What a Piece of Work is Man!
-Full-Length Plays for Leading Women.
-Contributor: ARTemis Arts Wisdom Anthology, She Persisted: 30 Ten-Minute Plays by Women Over 40, She Persisted: Monologues from Plays by Women Over 40, Performing #MeToo: How Not to Look Away, Performer's Stuff, The Monologue Project, Later Chapters: The Best Scenes and Monologues for Actors over Fifty, Short Plays on Reproductive Freedom, 24 Gun Control Plays, The Best Women’s Stage Monologues 2003 and The Best Stage Scenes 2003.
-Pending: The Children of the People: Writings By and About CUNY Students on Race and Social Justice.
-Other writings: various theatrical print articles, blogs, and scholarly journals including HowlRound.
-Awards: AUDELCO Recognition Award for Excellence in Black Theatre’s August Wilson Playwright Award; National Black Theatre Festival Emerging Producer Award; Best Playwright nomination NAACP’s Annual Theatre Awards.
+YVETTE HEYLIGER is a playwright, producing artist, educator, and activist.
+Author of What a Piece of Work is Man!
+Full-Length Plays for Leading Women, she has contributed to various anthologies including On Holy Ground: The National Black Theatre Festival Anthology, ARTemis Arts Wisdom Anthology, She Persisted: 30 Ten-Minute Plays by Women Over 40, She Persisted: Monologues from Plays by Women Over 40, Performing #MeToo: How Not to Look Away, Performer Stuff, The Monologue Project, Short Plays on Reproductive Freedom, Later Chapters: The Best Scenes and Monologues for Actors over Fifty, WE ARE THEATRE, 24 Gun Control Plays, The Best Women’s Stage Monologues 2003 and The Best Stage Scenes 2003.
+Textbooks include The Children of the People: Writings by and about CUNY Students on Race and Social Justice and Performing #MeToo: How Not to Look Away.
+Other writings include various theatrical print articles, blogs, and scholarly journals for The Native Society: Personalizing Thought Leadership, The Dramatist, Continuum: The Journal of African Diaspora Drama, Theatre and Performance, Black Masks: Spotlight on Black Art, and HowlRound.
+Yvette is a Finalist for the Advance Gender Equity in the Arts 2022 AGE Legacy Playwright Grant, a recipient of AUDELCO Recognition Award for Excellence in Black Theatre’s August Wilson Playwright Award and Dramatic Production of the Year.
+She received a Best Playwright nomination from NAACP’s Annual Theatre Awards.
+After many years in front of the footlights, Heyliger returned to the stage as a solo artist in her one-woman show, Bridge to Baraka, which she performed in the United Solo Theatre Festival and the National Black Theatre Festival among others.
+A partner in Twinbiz™ with twin sister Yvonne Farrow, she is the co-recipient of the first National Black Theatre Festival Emerging Producer Award.
+She has a BA and MA from New York University; an MFA in Creative Writing - Playwriting from Queens College; and a Master of Theatre Education from Hunter College.
 Memberships: Dramatist Guild, AEA, SDC, and AFTRA-SAG.
 Service: DG’s Equity Diversity Inclusion Access Committee, Honor Roll!
-Executive Committee, League of Professional Theatre Women Legacy Committee, and co-chair LPTW Rachel Crothers Leadership Award.
-Yvette lives in Harlem, USA.
+Executive Committee (Emerita), League of Professional Theatre Women, and co-chair LPTW Rachel Crothers Leadership Award®.
+Community memberships: Harlem Arts Alliance and Theatre Resources Unlimited.
+Yvette was an Obama Fellow during President Obama’s re-election campaign and was a founding member and a longtime volunteer with (the now-defunct) Organizing for Action.
+As a citizen-artist, she has worked on many issues including gun violence prevention, equal opportunity and pay for women+ artists, and the MeToo movement.
+Yvette is a full-time faculty member teaching Acting and Script Analysis at the American Academy of Dramatic Arts.
+She lives in Harlem, USA.